-- Since about 1980, the annual estimates of the rising groundwater discharge to the Santa Ana River from the Chino Basin have been a small percentage of the total annual flow at Prado Dam, ranging from about three percent during wet years to about 20 percent during dry years.
-Under the current state of hydraulic control, the groundwater discharge from Chino-North to the PBMZ (2,400 acre-ft/yr without CCWF operation) is only a relatively small fraction shown in the rising groundwater discharge to the Santa Ana River from the Chino Basin time history (about 18,000 acre-ft/yr).
-Over the last ten years, the groundwater discharge from the Chino-North into the PBMZ averages about 13 percent of the total rising groundwater discharge to the Santa Ana River from the Chino Basin, and about two percent of the total flow in the Santa Ana River at Prado Dam. - Since about 1980, the Reach 2 TDS metric has ranged between 481 and 603 mg/L and has never exceeded the TDS objective of 650 mg/L-even during extended dry periods when storm water dilution of the Santa Ana River is relatively little (e.g. water years 1984 through 1992, 1999 through 2004, and 2012 through 2015). - The Reach 2 TDS metric has been increasing since water year 2005, which coincides with a dry climatic period and a steady decrease in the volume of base flow discharge, which is mostly attributable to the decrease in wastewater discharges to the Santa Ana River.
-The reduction of low-TDS sources of discharge to the river (storm flow and wastewater discharges), has resulted in less dilution of the rising groundwater discharge to the Santa Ana River from the Chino Basin that is occurring, and is not related to hydraulic control. - In water year 2015, the Reach 2 TDS metric was 569 mg/L.
+- Since about 1980, the annual estimates of the total rising groundwater discharge to the Santa Ana River from the Chino Basin, which ranged from about 13,500 to 29,000 acre-ft/yr, have been a small percentage of the total annual flow at Prado Dam, ranging from about three percent during wet years to about 21 percent during dry years. - From 2005 to 2015, the model-estimated groundwater discharge from Chino-North to the PBMZ, about 2,400 acre-ft/yr without CCWF operation, represents a small fraction of the total rising groundwater from Chino Basin: it represents about 13 percent of the total rising groundwater discharge to the Santa Ana River from the Chino Basin, and about two percent of the total flow in the Santa Ana River at Prado Dam. - In 2016, the CCWF commenced full production, meaning that the estimated groundwater discharge from Chino-North to the PBMZ was about 900 acreft/yr18.
+This represents about five percent of the total rising groundwater discharge to the Santa Ana River from the Chino Basin, and less than one percent of the total flow in the Santa Ana River at Prado Dam. - Since about 1980, the Reach 2 TDS metric has ranged between 481 and 603 mg/L and has not exceeded the TDS objective of 650 mg/L-even during extended dry periods when storm water dilution of the Santa Ana River is